rdeveen/rdeveen.github.io/_posts/2024-01-24-Bicep-Linter-GitHub-Workflow.md

 title: Lint your Bicep and Bicepparam files with GitHub Workflow
 date: 2024-01-24 00:00:00 +1000
 categories: Azure
+tagline: "Linters are a very powerfull tool to validate if your code is correct."
 tags:
   - Azure
   - Bicep